quantbelt/ib_fundamental/README.md

 2023-12-31         TTM    12M   6.460
 2024-03-31         TTM    12M   6.460

-# and much more

 # get data in json format

 from ib_fundamental.utils import to_json

-# CompanyFinancials.data contains all data in data class format
+# CompanyFinancials.data property contains all data in dataclass format
 to_json(aapl.data.eps_ttm)
 '[{"as_of_date": "2024-03-31T00:00:00", "report_type": "TTM", "period": "12M", "eps": 6.46}, {"as_of_date": "2023-12-31T00:00:00", "report_type": "TTM", "period": "12M", "eps": 6.46}, ...'

+# and much more
 ```

 ## What fundamental data is available?